-The Engaged Learning requirement will take effect in fall 2019.
-By the fall term, the requirement will be implemented through the following steps: course identification and approval, Maine Street programming, university catalog revision and updating, communications, and transfer and articulation.
+The Engaged Learning requirement took effect in fall 2019.
+The requirement was implemented through course identification and approval, Maine Street programming, university catalog revision and updating, communications, and transfer and articulation.

-- Course Identification: Programs will approve course lists provided by the Assistant Provost; lists will include internship, service learning, clinical, practicum, field experience, performance, and related courses.
-Programs will be invited to add to the list courses that they feel engage the outcomes.
+- Course Identification: Academic programs approved course lists provided by the Assistant Provost; lists include internship, service learning, clinical, practicum, field experience, performance, and related courses.
+Programs were invited to add to the list courses that they feel engage the outcomes.

-- Course Approval: Faculty will not have to submit proposals to have appropriate courses included in the designation.
+- Course Approval: Faculty do not have to submit proposals to have appropriate courses included in the designation.